 Under the programme, a minimum of 30 per cent of the students will work with non-academic partners.
 This is intended to provide students with the valuable industry experience they need to enter a wide range of careers.

-At Cardiff University, the following NERC studentships are currently available:
+At Cardiff University, the following NERC projects are currently available:

 Contact us using our contact form and indicate your interest in NERC funding if you want to be kept up-to-date with any further studentships that are published under this scheme.
 Alternatively, like us on Facebook and/or follow us on Twitter to keep up to date with available funding.

 Sign up to our email newsletter or follow us on our Facebook and Twitter to keep up to date with available funding.